How to Save Money on a Wedding Dress

 • Altering the hem: £75 – £100.
 The more layers your dress has, the more altering it will need, with the first two layers coming to £75 and the subsequent layers adding around £25 each.

 • Altering the sides: £50 – £75.
-If your dress has intricate beading and detailing it might cost more as a seamstress would have to remove them, make the alterations and then sew them back on by hand.
+If your dress has intricate beading and detailing it might cost more as a tailor would have to remove them, make the alterations and then sew them back on by hand.

 • Adding bustles (to tie up the train if needed): £20 per bustle.